sunchess/eth/README.md

 ### Step 4: Get test Ethereum

-Go to https://www.rinkeby.io/#faucet and make post with your Ethereum address via Tweeter or what you prefer :)
+Go to https://www.rinkeby.io/#faucet and make post with your Ethereum address via Twitter or what you prefer :)

 ## Development